small-tech/comet/README.md

 build/org.small_tech.comet
 ```

-Note that the native binary, unlike the Flatpak package that is distributed to people on the elementary OS AppCenter, is not sandboxed and uses different calls to configure git.
+Note that the native binary, unlike the Flatpak package that is distributed to people on the elementary OS AppCenter, is not sandboxed and uses different calls to configure Git.
 While it should behave identically to the Flatpak package, always make sure to test comprehensively with the Flatpak package before creating releases.

 #### Flatpak testing